StephenClearyFaithlife/Ananke/README.md

 }
 ```

-There are two main aspects to this code:
+There are three Ananke types used in this code:

-1. It creates an `AnankeSettings` object with the default settings.
+1. The code creates an `AnankeSettings` object with the default settings.
+These settings control how Ananke behaves.
+1. The code invokes `AnankeRunner.Main`, passing it the settings object and delegate representing the application logic.
 1. The application logic now receives an `AnankeContext` object with its execution context.

 # Realistic Usage

-Your application logic should make use of `AnankeContext.ExitRequested`; it should stop taking on new work, finish processing the current work it already has, and then return.
+Ananke passes a `CancellationToken` to your application logic called `AnankeContext.ExitRequested`.
+This token is cancelled whenever your application is requested to shut down.
+When `ExitRequested` is cancelled, your application logic should stop taking on new work, finish processing the current work it already has, and then return.
 If it does not do this, then its processing will be aborted when the application exits.

-TODO: Describe the important parts of `AnankeSettings`.
+Also, you should strongly consider setting `AnankeSettings.MaximumRuntime`.
+Giving this property a reasonable value will ensure your application will exit after a maximum amount of time.
+If your application is being orchestrated (e.g., in a Kubernetes Deployment), then you can set `MaximumRuntime` to create a "phoenix service" - one that periodically exits of its own free will and is then reborn by the orchestrator.

-Taking this into account, a more realistic example of Ananke usage is:
+Taking these aspects into account, a more realistic example of Ananke usage is:

 ```
 using Faithlife.Ananke;

 class Program
 {
+	private static readonly AnankeSettings Settings = AnankeSettings.Create(maximumRuntime: TimeSpan.FromHours(2));

-	static void Main(string[] args) => AnankeRunner.Main(AnankeSettings.Create(), async context =>
+	static void Main(string[] args) => AnankeRunner.Main(Settings, async context =>
 	{
 		while (!context.ExitRequested.IsCancellationRequested)
 		{